 It can be tough to diagnose an algorithmic penalty as an algorithm update can also affect your rankings without necessarily being a penalty by boosting your competition, for example.

 If you are able to determine that Google has penalized your website, you must address the underlying cause as quickly as possible.

 Addressing the cause will obviously be easier with a manual penalty, given that Google will directly tell you what is causing it.
 With an algorithmic penalty, you will most likely need to work with a credible web design and/or SEO company to identify and address the cause of the penalty.

 The best question to ask yourself when facing poor traffic metrics for your website is “How much am I investing in generating traffic for my website?”

 If the answer is little to no investment, then it’s time for an increase.
 And while monetary investments in areas like digital advertising, social media marketing, and content marketing are fantastic ways to generate more traffic, it’s not always about money.

 Invest your time in writing better, longer, and more engaging content; invest your energy in reaching out to the online community to help build relationships and links to your website; invest yourself in your website, and you will see the returns.

 Just because you build it, doesn’t mean that anyone will come.
-If you don’t have the time or energy that it takes to put in the hard work of building website traffic, perhaps it makes sense to work with a digital marketing firm to cover the areas that you can’t.
+If you don’t have the time or energy that it takes to put in the hard work of building website traffic, perhaps it makes sense to work with a Houston digital marketing company to cover the areas that you can’t.